Dick Grayson: The Boy Wonder

 - Age: 21

-Kingdom Come- On the Kingdom Come story, Dick Grayson returned to hero business with the identity of "Red Robin" in this reality he married Starfire and had a daughter with her who is also a superhero going by the name of Nightstar.
+On the Kingdom Come story, Dick Grayson returned to hero business with the identity of "Red Robin" and in this reality he married Starfire and had a daughter with her who is also a superhero going by the name of Nightstar.

-Thrillkiller-On This story Barbara Gordon meets the circus daredevil Dick Grayson, and sparks fly right from the start, leading to a scandalous romance and the reckless decision to become costumed adventurers Batgirl and Robin on the rooftops of Gotham City!
+In this story Barbara Gordon meets the circus daredevil Rickart Graustark, and sparks fly right from the start, leading to a scandalous romance and the reckless decision to become costumed adventurers Batgirl and Robin on the rooftops of Gotham City!
 But mere mischief becomes serious business when Dick's family is murdered, and Batgirl and Robin set out to mete justice on the Graysons' killers.

 The pair continues to battle the corrupt criminal system in Gotham City.
 Unfortunately, their seemingly carefree adventures come to an abrupt halt when The Joker pieces together the clues to their true identities.
 Laying her trap, The Joker draws an injured Dick Grayson out of hiding using his family as bait.